Pianonic/PianoNicsMusic/README.md

 ## Features 🌟
 - **🎵 Music Playback:** Play music directly in your Discord server's voice channels.
 - **🗣️ AI Voice Integration:** Use a trained AI voice to play music for a distinctive listening experience.
+(In developpment)
 - **🌐 Universal Source Playback:** Play music from any source, including streaming services, URLs, and local files.
 - **📜 Queue System:** Manage music playback with an intuitive queue system—add, remove, or skip tracks effortlessly.
 - **👌 Easy Commands:** Simple, user-friendly commands for controlling music playback and utilizing AI voice features.